 Can you “learn” soft skills the way you can learn how to drive or play the guitar?
-The answer is yes, but don’t expect to learn interpersonal skills at a company-sponsored workshop.
+The answer is yes, but don’t expect to get soft skills training at a company-sponsored workshop.

 So you’re on your own.
-So what?
-Well, if you’re like many accountants, you’ve noticed the increasing need for interpersonal skills and abilities in your job.
-As you collaborate more frequently across the business, you must focus on building solid relationships with non-finance colleagues.
+If you’re like many accountants, you’ve noticed the increasing need for non-accounting skills and abilities in your job.
+For one thing, you may find yourself collaborating more frequently across the business, outside of accounting and finance.

 1. Get out and about

 It’s easy to become so preoccupied in the daily demands of your role that you never leave the office.
 But that’s just what you need to do.
 Making time to attend association and community group meetings gives you experience in initiating and maintaining conversations with new contacts.
-And if you drill down a bit more and get involved in committees and teams, you can elevate your communication, tact and diplomacy, and collaborative skills.
+And if you drill down a bit more and get involved in committees and teams, you can elevate your communication skills.

-Don’t become so intent on getting your way that you fail to acknowledge other points of view.
+- Don’t become so intent on getting your way that you fail to acknowledge other points of view.
 Demonstrate a sincere interest in your colleagues, minimizing interruptions and asking for clarification when necessary.
-Show your adaptability in the workplace.

-Soft skills don’t only refer to interpersonal interactions.
+Soft skills don’t only refer to person-to-person interactions, of course.
 Maintain a professional tone in all your written communication, from emails to texts, not to mention voicemails and printed memos.
 Even the most informal communiqué requires common courtesies such as “please” and “thank you.”
 You never know how far your messages will be forwarded.